IMPORTANT ALERT: Halper Sadeh - GuruFocus.com

-NEW YORK, June 22, 2023 (GLOBE NEWSWIRE) -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, June 22, 2023 /PRNewswire/ -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Paratek Pharmaceuticals, Inc. ( PRTK)’s sale to Gurnet Point Capital and Novo Holdings A/S. Under the terms of the agreement, Paratek shareholders will receive $2.15 per share in cash, plus a Contingent Value Right of $0.85 per share payable upon the achievement of $320 million in U.S. NUZYRA net sales (excluding certain permitted deductions, payments under Paratek’s contract with ASPR-BARDA, certain government payments and certain royalty revenue) in any calendar year ending on or prior to December 31, 2026.
-If you are a Paratek shareholder, click here to learn more about your rights and options.

-Eneti Inc. (: NETI)’s sale to Cadeler A/S for 3.409 Cadeler shares for each Eneti share.
-Upon completion of the transaction, Eneti shareholders will own approximately 40% of the combined company.
-If you are an Eneti shareholder, click here to learn more about your rights and options.
+Greenhill & Co., Inc. (NYSE: GHL)'s sale to Mizuho Financial Group, Inc. for $15.00 per share.
+If you are a Greenhill shareholder, click here to learn more about your rights and options.

-DICE Therapeutics, Inc. ( DICE)’s sale to Eli Lilly and Company for $48.00 per share in cash.
-If you are a DICE shareholder, click here to learn more about your rights and options.
+CohBar, Inc. (NASDAQ: CWBR)'s merger with Morphogenesis, Inc. If you are a CohBar shareholder, click here to learn more about your rights and options.

-Quotient Technology Inc. (: QUOT)’s sale to Neptune Retail Solutions for $4.00 per share in cash.
-If you are a Quotient shareholder, click here to learn more about your rights and options.
+Wireless Telecom Group, Inc. (NYSE: WTT)'s sale to Maury Microwave, Inc. for $2.13 per share.
+If you are a Wireless Telecom shareholder, click here to learn more about your rights and options.

+Arlington Asset Investment Corp.
+(NYSE: AAIC)'s sale to Ellington Financial Inc. Under the terms of the merger agreement, (i) each share of Arlington common stock will be converted into 0.3619 shares of Ellington common stock, and (ii) Arlington common stockholders will also receive $0.09 per share.
+Upon the closing of the proposed acquisition, Arlington stockholders are expected to own approximately 15% of the combined company's stock.
+If you are an Arlington Asset shareholder, click here to learn more about your rights and options.

+Halper Sadeh LLC may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email [email protected] or [email protected].